Google Voice pricing, plans, & hidden fees

 Notice the Starter plan doesn’t offer auto-attendants and ring groups for Google Voice, which makes it harder to route customers to the right department or team member.
 And speaking of team members, you can only have up to 10 on this plan.
 You’ll have to upgrade if you manage a bigger team.

 Want to record calls for quality assurance or agent training?
-You’ll have to remember to turn it on manually for each call.
+You’ll have to remember to turn it on manually for each phone call.
 If you want automatic recording, you’ll have to upgrade to the Premier plan.

 Standard plan

-Pricing: $20 per user per month
+Pricing: $20 per user per month+ $7 per user per month for Workspace

 Best for: Small businesses that need ring groups and auto attendants